Computer Use Policy

 • Use of applications software available on library computers to complete ASU course assignments or other educational and research tasks.

-Because many computers made available by the University Libraries provide applications software licensed exclusively for use by current ASU students, faculty, and staff, users are required to login at these computers with their ASURITE ID and password.
+Because many computers made available by the ASU Library provide applications software licensed exclusively for use by current ASU students, faculty, and staff, users are required to login at these computers with their ASURITE ID and password.

-Computers are made available in all University Library locations for unaffiliated users, including holders of the ASU Libraries “Community Card,” in order to provide visitor access to the University Libraries’ resources.
-These computers make use of a reservation system (except in the Music and Architecture Libraries on the Tempe campus).
+Computers are made available in most ASU Library locations for unaffiliated users, including holders of the ASU Library “Community Card,” in order to provide visitor access to the ASU Library's resources.
 Appropriate use of these computers includes:

 • Use of the Library’s online catalog to discover library books and other materials